Card Services calls have the general form:

 This call does not actually configure a socket's IO windows: this is

-done by a subsequent call to RequestConfiguration
+done by a subsequent call to RequestConfiguration.

-The following flags can be specified in Attributes1
+The following flags can be specified in Attributes1 and

-This field may either be IO_DATA_PATH_WIDTH_16
+IO_DATA_PATH_WIDTHThis field may either be IO_DATA_PATH_WIDTH_16 for 16-bit access, or

-for 8-bit access, or
+IO_DATA_PATH_WIDTH_8 for 8-bit access, or

-to dynamically size the bus based on the
+IO_DATA_PATH_WIDTH_AUTO to dynamically size the bus based on the

 access size.